techidaily/site-windows11/source/_posts/master-the-art-of-fixing-disk-read-errors.md

 ![motherboard model name on physical board](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/04/motherboard-model-name-on-physical-board-2.jpg)

- Also, you may take advantage of the situation and[clean your laptop](https://www.makeuseof.com/cleaning-tricks-to-make-your-laptop-look-like-new/) as too much dust can affect the hard drive's physical connection.
+ Also, you may take advantage of the situation and [clean your laptop](https://www.makeuseof.com/cleaning-tricks-to-make-your-laptop-look-like-new/) as too much dust can affect the hard drive's physical connection.
 If you don’t have the tools or the knowledge, it’s better to take your laptop to a professional service.

 ## 4\.
 Run the CHKDSK Command

- Whenever you encounter a disk-related issue on your Windows computer, you should[run the CHKDSK utility](https://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) .
+ Whenever you encounter a disk-related issue on your Windows computer, you should [run the CHKDSK utility](https://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) .
 CHKDSK will scan your hard drive and identify logical issues.
 This includes missing file metadata, inappropriate file types or sizes, corrupted files, and bad sectors.

 ![The chkdsk command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/chkdsk-command.jpg)